jonas2515/sysupdate-delta-updater-scripts/README.md

 - update_image_downloading: Create/Update an existing image using deltas, passing
 in the (local) old image, a (remote) delta-update manifest, and a (remote) new image to take the deltas from.

+- varlink_test_server_client: A minimal varlink server and client using zlink in order to prototype passing FDs via varlink and opening them on the varlink server side.
+The varlink server then uses libcryptsetup-rs to create the dm-verity data for a given disk image that was passed in as a FD.
+Also useful to test the varlink server in a locked-down environment, as that's what we'll be working with as an actual sysupdate pull backend later.
+For a systemd-run command to lock down the environment, see test_pull_server.rs.